ddrohan/web-app-dev-labs/lab2/step_4.md

 ## Updating our *donateController* - the 'addDonation' Callback

-Firstly, have a look at our existing donate.html page, and specifically our
+Firstly, have a look at our existing donate.html page, and specifically our form

 ![](../images/lab2.step4.1.png)

+what function gets triggered when the Donate Button is clicked (when the form is submitted)?

+Also, what form **data** is submitted (look for the **ng-model** directives)?

+This is the information you need to write the callback function within the controller.